 - Twitter and other social media networks

 - old school magazines, newspapers, and guide books (I used to buy guidebooks, and liked Rough Guides, because they’re opinionated and give a range of recommendations from cheap-as-chips to wow-what-a-treat and everything in between; now I reply on articles on sites like Fodor’s)

 - I’ve also benefitted from an excellent travel agent — Trailfinders, in Ottawa — for everything from itinerary suggestions from their website, flights and general advice, to arranging the whole kit and caboodle.
 (Not in Ottawa?
 Don’t worry, they have plenty of clients from elsewhere — including me!)

 When travelling, I keep value in mind — I’m willing to spend a fair amount on something great, but it has to meet my definition of “worth it”.
 I want each meal and snack to count, so try to avoid stuff you can get anywhere, unless it is really great.
 And cheap can often be really great.
 Plus, I’m from Canada, a second-tier currency country, so I have the exchange rate constantly in mind (our loonie was at par with the US dollar several years ago, but the markets aren’t usually that kind to the Canadian traveller’s wallet).

 There are meals, activities and hotels that, while expensive, are very much worth it.
-Skip Joël Robuchon’s mashed potatoes while in Monaco?
-Visit Cappadocia, Turkey without a hot air balloon ride?
-Go to Africa without staying at a safari lodge?
-No thanks.
+NO way would I skip Joël Robuchon’s mashed potatoes in Monaco, visit Cappadocia, Turkey without a hot air balloon ride, or go to Africa without staying at a safari lodge.
 Travelling is about experiencing the world, and while I’m not one to waste money, I’m not going to miss out on what I’ve come so far to see and do either.